 - 1.1 The full Annual Report and Accounts was completed and signed off by the Chief Finance Officer on 30 June 2015, in line with the statutory deadline.
-A report on the Outturn and Draft Financial Statements was considered at the last meeting of the Governance Committee on 10th July. - 1.2 The Statement of Accounts has been subject to a period of public inspection and external audit and the final Annual Report and Accounts is now presented for detailed review by Governance Committee.
-Feedback and recommendations from Governance Committee will be reported to the Leadership Board meeting on 15 September. - 1.3 The Statement of Accounts must be signed off by the Chair of the Leadership Board and the Chief Finance Officer on behalf of the Authority and published online by 30 September 2015.
+A summary of the Outturn position was report to NELB on 14 July. - 1.2 Governance Committee have considered the financial statements and reports of the External Auditor at their meetings in July and September. - 1.3 The Statement of Accounts has been subject to a period of public inspection and external audit and the final Annual Report and Accounts is now presented for approval. - 1.4 The Statement of Accounts must be signed off by the Chair and Chief Finance Officer on behalf of the Authority and published online by 30 September 2015.